tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/bacteriophage_new.jpg)

-### We're done with the basics of viruses!
+### That does it for the basics of viruses!
 Now, onto the interesting questions!